 Digital photo of the tree - You could have the goal to take one in each season to present a complete picture.

 Impact on area it is growing.
-Example - adds shade to walkway, fruits or nuts are messy or hazardous, fruits or nuts provide free/cheap food source, planted close to utility wires or structures, flowers enhance downtown shopping area in spring, stabilizes slope, nationally, state or regionally significant species.
+Example - adds shade to walkway, fruits or nuts are messy or hazardous, fruits or nuts provide free/cheap food source, planted close to utility wires or structures, flowers enhance downtown shopping area in spring, exacerbates allergies for some people, stabilizes slope, nationally, state or regionally significant species.

 Divide the site into sub areas with two or 3 people working in each sub area.